NikolasTz/flink_bayesian_networks_monitoring/README.md

 ## Project Configuration

 We use real-world Bayesian Networks from the repository [[2]](https://www.bnlearn.com/bnrepository/).
-The Bayesian Network structure used in this project is a JSON object.
-For adding both Bayesian Networks and Naïve Bayes Classifiers, first the network needs to be converted to a JSON object.
+The Bayesian Network structure in this project formulated as a JSON object.
+For the insertions of Bayesian Networks and Naïve Bayes Classifiers, first the network needs to be converted to an appropriate JSON object.
 The conversion can be done using the following project [[3]](https://github.com/NikolasTz/Bayesian_Networks).

 This section details all available parameters required for setup and can be modified by the user to run an example of the entire job pipeline.